realrate/Causing/education.md

 The model comprises just three equations (EDUC, POTEXPER, LOGWAGE).
 There are six exogenous variables (FATHERED, MOTHERED, SIBLINGS, BRKNHOME, ABILITY, AGE).
-The paramter signs are based on domain knowledge and their values are set to be roughly consistent with the data.
+The parameter signs are based on domain knowledge and their values are set to be roughly consistent with the data.

 1. Education is a constant plus a positive effect for parents havings been